 The CO2 excise duty on mineral products includes natural gas and LPG (Liquified Petroleum Gas).
-The rates for this are, as of 1 January 2013, set at NOK 0.46 per standard cubic metre (Sm3) of natural gas and NOK 0.68 per kilogram of LPG; see Section 1 first paragraph letters c and d of the Storting resolution.
+The rates for this are as stated in the Storting resolution.

-For natural gas and LPG delivered to industry and mining and used in connection with the production process itself, the rate is NOK 0.05 per Sm3 of natural gas and NOK 0 per kg LPG.
-The same applies to natural gas and LPG delivered for uses that emit emissions within allocated quotas pursuant to the Greenhouse Gas Emission Trading Act.
-We refer you to Item 22 above where gas delivered for usage that emits discharges within allocated quotas is concerned.
-Some exemptions that only apply to the CO2 excise duty on natural gas and LPG are described in Section 5 of the Storting resolution concerning the CO2 excise duty.
+We refer you to Item 23 above where gas delivered for usage that emits discharges within allocated quotas is concerned.
+Some exemptions that only apply to the $CO_2$ excise duty on natural gas and LPG are described in Section 5 of the Storting resolution concerning the $CO_2$ excise duty.